maxlath/wikibase-cli/README.md

 qlabel Q1103345
 # => The Cluetrain Manifesto
 ```
-By default, the result is in English, but we can pass a 2-letters language code as second argument
+By default, the result uses your environment local language (`process.env.LANG`), but we can pass a 2-letters language code as second argument
 ```sh
 qlabel Q1103345 de
 # => Cluetrain-Manifest